ws111994/Guide-to-Notion/docs/task2.md

 Notion is user friednly app that will not let user get lost when you try to make a new page.
 In order to make a task board on Notion, you will need to create a new page.

 This is the image of landing page of the Nontion when you open it.
-1. Create a new page by clicking'+ New page' at the bottom left of the app.
+1. Create a new page by clicking `+ New page` at the bottom left of the app.

 <img width="1517" alt="Screen Shot 2022-04-05 at 10 52 40 PM" src="https://user-images.githubusercontent.com/90341253/161904913-182bf5c4-7bbe-41a1-956c-291d14902bce.png">

 ![Note icon](https://github.com/dl90/linux-basics/blob/gh-pages/docs/images/icons/note.png?raw=true "Note"){: style="float: left" }
-> **Note:** Your Notion can appear different depending on what you already have on your local machine, but the location of the '+ New page' will be at the same place.
+> **Note:** Your Notion can appear different depending on what you already have on your local machine, but the location of the `+ New page` will be at the same place.

 2. Name your new page with proper name.